 My only asks are that:

-- You’ve actually read them and vouch for them
+- and that you’ve actually read them and vouch for them.

 Most Spanish books written for students are boring, and most interesting Spanish books aren’t written for students (and much too hard!)

 But if you have anything you think should be added to this list, I’d love to check it out and consider it since new ones are published constantly.